gorkhadev/gorkha.dev/syllabus/ruby/section-three/file-handling.md

 file_object.puts("content");
 ```

 __NOTE:__ `write` and `puts` will write the content to the buffer, while `syswrite` will directly write to the disk.
-And, `puts` will add newline after the content while `write` and `syswrite` just write the specified content only.
+And, `puts` will add a newline after the content while `write` and `syswrite` just write the specified content only.

 ## Closing the file

 It is important to close the file handle after all the required operations are done.
 It will help to release the resources like memory to be released for other purposes.

 ```ruby
 file_object.close()